-MEDICATION CONSENT FORM CHILD DAY CARE PROGRAMS PARENT COMPLETE THIS SECTI ON (#19 - #23) 19.
-If Section #7A is completed, do the instructions indicate a specific time to administer the medication?
-(For example, did the licensed authorized prescriber write 12pm?)
-Yes NA NO Write the specific time(s) the child day care program is to administer the m nedication (i.e. : 12 pm): 20.
-I, parent, authorize the day care program Joshua Liebowitz n to administer the medication, , as specified o on the front of this form, to (child's name): 21.
-Parent's Name (please print): Gabriel Liebowitz ==- Date Authorize 14/XXXX d: 23.
-Parent's Signature: X Gabriel Liebowity CHILD DAY CARE PROGRAM CO MPLETE THIS SECTION N (#24 - #30) 24.
+MEDICATION C CHILD DAY CA M PARENT COMPLETE THIS SECTION ON (#19 - #23) 19.
+If Section #7A is completed, do the instrauthorized prescriber write 12pm?) ic time to administer the medication?
+(For example, did the licensed Write the specific time(s) the child day care program is to administer r the me dication (i.e. : 12 pm): 20.
+I, parent, authorize the day care program Joshua Liebowitz n to administer the medic cation, a s specified o on the front of this form, to (child's name): 21.
+Parent's Name (please print): Gabriel Liebowitz te Authorize d: 23.
+Parent's Signature: X Gabriel Liebowitz 1 CHILD DAY CARE PROGRAM CO MPLETE THIS SEC TION (#24 - #30)) 24.
 Program Name: ABC Child Care 25.
-Facility ID Number: 01376 DCC 26.
+Facility ID Number: 01376 DCC , 26.
 Program Telephone Number: (212) 555-8363 27.
-I have verified that (#1 - #23) and if appl this medication has been given to the day c e.
+I have verified that (#1 - #23) and if applithis medication has been given to the day ca mplete.
 My signature e indicates that all information needed to give 28.
-Staff's Name (please print): Carla Carson 29.
-Date F Received from Parent: 30.
-Staff Signature: x Carla Carson ONLY COMPLETE THIS SECTION (#3 PRIOR TO THE DATE INDICATED IN REQUESTS T TO DISCONTINUE THE MEDICATION 31.
-I, parent, request that the medication inc dicated on this consent form be discontinued on (Date) consent form must be completed.
-I, I understand that if my child r requires this m edication in the future, a new written medication 32.
-Parent Signature: Х LICENSED AUTHORIZED PRESC RIBER TO COMPLETE, AS NEEDE D (#33 - #35) 33.
-Describe any additional training, proced See Individual Health Care Plan ures or competencies the day of care program s staff will need to care for this child.
-34. Since there may be instances where the pharmacy will not fill a new prescription for changes in a prescription related to dose, time or frequency until the medication from the previous prescription is completely used, please indicate the date you are ordering the change in the administration of the prescription to take place.
-DATE: 10/13/XXXX By completing this section, the day care program will follow the written instruction on this form and not follow the pharmacy label until the new prescription has been filled.
-35. Licensed Authorized Prescriber's Signature: x Gary Marchione
+Staff's Name (please print): Carla Carson and programm 29.
+Date F Received from Parent: XX 30.
+Staff Signature: ' x Carla Carson ONLY COMPLETE THIS SECTION (#3 PRIOR TO THE DATE INDICATED IN ENT RE QUESTS T TO DISCONTINUE THE MEDICATION 31.
+I, parent, request that the medication inc licated on this consent fo orm be d iscontinued Once the medication has been discontinued consent form must be completed.
+32. Parent Signature: , I understand that if my child red uires this m (Date) edication in the future, a new written medication X LICENSED AUTHORIZED PRESCI RIBER TO COMPLE ETE, A S NEEDE D (#33 - #35) 33.
+Describe any additional training, procedules See Individual Health Care Plan ures or competencies the e day ca re program s staff will need to care for this child.
+See Traividual Fledici Care Flair frequency until the medication from the prev the administration of the prescription to take ious prescription is comp changes in a prescription related to dose, time or indicate the date you are ordering the change in gram will follow the writte en instru ction on this form and not follow the pharmacy label until the new prescription has been filled. - x Gary Marchione